altexdim/sourcemod-plugin-gungame/README.txt

 ---------
         * Blue color is unreadable.
 Changed to light blue.
         * Disabled money removement.
 Removed buyzones instead.
+        * Fixed issue: map does not change after gungame winner.

     1.0.0.1.12:
         * Fixed if VoteLevelLessWeaponCount = 0 then player can not win from the first time.